 Whistleblower Dr. Michael K. Drakeford, an orthopedic surgeon, sued Tuomey for the illegal contracts it entered for the physicians’ referral in conducting outpatient surgical procedures.
 Dr. Drakeford had revealed that Tuomey contracted around 19 specialist physicians and paid them compensation beyond their market value.
-Being said, the court also found that Tuomey had filed more than 21,000 false claims with Medicare.
+The court also found that Tuomey had filed more than 21,000 false claims with Medicare.

 As a blatant violation of physician self-referral law, the court promulgated a decision resolving a $237 million judgment against the Tuomey HealthCare system for illegally billing the Medicare program for services referred by physicians.

 The court awarded Dr. Drakeford approximately $18.1 million under the settlement and awarded the United States around $72.4 million.

 The Stark Violation Case of Baldwin Bone & Joint, P.C.

 Baldwin Bone & Joint, P.C.
 (BB&J), an orthopedic surgery and physical therapy practice located in Alabama, violated Stark Law and False Claim Act provisions through billing unnecessary services.